-Indicator 16.3.1 Proportion of victims of violence in the previous 12 months who reported their victimization to competent authorities or other officially recognized conflict resolution mechanisms increase from 24 percent to 27.9 percent during the same period (Figure 4.16.6).
-However, four out of 10 regions recorded an increase in the number of victims reporting their victimisation to the police (Figure 4.16.7)
+Indicator 16.3.1 Proportion of victims of violence in the previous 12 months who reported their victimisation to competent authorities or other officially recognized conflict resolution mechanisms

-Generally, the proportion of victims of violence in the previous 12 months who reported their victimization to the police increased from 27.7 percent in 2013 to 30.5 percent in 2017.
-Similar trend was observed in both the urban and rural areas, however, the rural area recorded the largest
+Generally, the proportion of victims of violence in the previous 12 months who reported their victimisation to the police increased from 27.7 percent in 2013 to 30.5 percent in 2017.
+Similar trend was observed in both the urban and rural areas, however, the rural area recorded the largest increase from 24 percent to 27.9 percent during the same period (Figure 4.16.6).
+Four out of 10 regions recorded an increase in the number of victims reporting their victimisation to the police (Figure 4.16.7).

-Some of the reasons cited for reporting to the police include, the fear of attack, assault or threat on victim's life; the desire to see victims' offender punished; and the need to ensure that offenders stop committing further crimes.
+Some of the reasons cited for not reporting to the police include, the fear of attack, assault or threat on victim's life; the desire to see victims' offender punished; and the need to ensure that offenders stop committing further crimes.

-Figure 4.16.6: Proportion of victims of violence by locality, 2013 & 2017 (%)
+Figure 4.16.6: Proportion of victims of violence who

+report to the police by locality, 2013 & 2017 (%)